atrick/swift/docs/TypeSafeMemory.rst

 In the future, an API will likely exist to allow legal type punning.
 This could be useful for external APIs that require pointer arguments and for manual memory layout.
-Loads and stores of type punned memory would still need to follow the :ref:`layout rules
-<layoutcompatiblerules>` for loads and stores, but would be exempt
+Loads and stores of type punned memory would still need to follow the `Layout Compatible Rules`_ for loads and stores, but would be exempt from the `Strict Alias Rules`_.
-from the :ref:`strict alias rules <strictaliasrules>`.
 Such an API, for example, would allow accessing same address as both ``Int32`` and ``UInt32``.

 ..
 FIXME Reference voidpointer.md once it is a proposal.